underdogg-forks/cleanninja/docs/clients.rst

 - **Date Created:** The date the client was created
 - **Last Login:** The date the client last logged in to the system
 - **Balance:** The client’s payment balance
-- **Action:** A range of actions you can take to manage activity relating to the selected client
+- **Action:** A range of actions you can take to manage timeline relating to the selected client

 Actions
 ^^^^^^^